Philanthropy & Tikkun Olam

 Jewish Climate Action of Montreal reveals a different stage.

-Its current site presents the group as a platform that links Jewish theology and spirituality to climate action in Montreal and beyond.
+Its public site presents the group as a platform that links Jewish theology and spirituality to climate action in Montreal and beyond.
 The organization is younger, more explicitly activist, and more self-conscious about climate as a communal political issue.
 Its public materials talk about advocacy, spiritual reflection, and organizing rather than mainly school programming or farm-based education.

 That shift is telling.